icosa-foundation/open-brush-docs/user-guide/repaint-tool.md

 Instead of repainting strokes one at a time, you can select multiple strokes and apply repaint operations to all of them at once:

-1. Use the selection tool to select the strokes you want to modify
+1. Use the Selection tool to select the strokes you want to modify.
-2. Activate the Repaint tool with your desired settings (Recolor, Resize, Rebrush, or Jitter)
+2. Open the Repaint options and enable the operations you want: Recolor, Resize, Rebrush or Jitter.
-3. The selected strokes will all be repainted with the current settings
+3. Choose the new colour, brush and size, and configure jitter if required.
+4. Select **Repaint Selected** on the selection controls to apply those settings to every selected stroke.

 This is particularly useful for:

-- Changing the color scheme of multiple strokes at once
+1. Changing the colour scheme of multiple strokes at once.
-- Applying consistent size changes to a group of strokes
+2. Applying consistent size changes to a group of strokes.
-- Converting multiple strokes to a different brush type
+3. Converting multiple strokes to a different brush type.
-- Adding jitter variation to duplicated elements
+4. Adding jitter variation to duplicated elements.

 ### Can I see it in action?